themeblvd/theme-blvd-layout-builder/readme.txt

 = 2.0.9.1 =

 * Fixed: Hero Unit Slider element shouldn't be available to be inserted within a Columns element (for framework 2.5+ themes).
+* Fixed: Negative horizontal margin overflow when using "popout" element in section with custom left/right padding set to `0px` (for framework 2.5+ themes).

 = 2.0.9 - 08/24/2015 =